HeldLab/ProteoSushi/README.md

-ProteoSushi GUI should now be working.
+ProteoSushi GUI should be working again.

 # ProteoSushi